-We are pleased to invite you to attend NRG Energy, Inc.'s Annual Meeting of Stockholders, which will be held on , 2009, at .
+We are pleased to invite you to attend NRG Energy, Inc.'s Annual Meeting of Stockholders, which will be held at 10:00 a.m., Eastern Time, on Tuesday, July 21, 2009, at the Hyatt Regency Princeton, 102 Carnegie Center, Princeton, New Jersey.
 Details regarding admission to the meeting and the business to be conducted are more fully described in the accompanying Notice of Annual Meeting and Proxy Statement.
 A report on Company operations and a discussion of our plans will be made at the meeting and there will be time for your questions and comments.